 Typical project(s) Collection and recycling activities of E-waste, comprising of end-of-life, discarded, surplus, obsolete, or damaged electrical and electronic equipment, performed in dedicated facilities with the aim of recovering materials such as ferrous metals, non-ferrous metals, plastics.
 Type of GHG emissions mitigation action • Energy efficiency.
 Reduction of production of metals and plastics from virgin materials, thus reducing related energy consumption.
 Important conditions under which the methodology is applicable This methodology applies to the recycling of the following materials: aluminium, steel, copper, gold, silver, palladium, tin, lead; Acrylonitrile Butadiene Styrene (ABS), High Impact Polystyrene (HIPS); Materials recycled under the project activity are recovered only from end-of-life E-wastes; The properties of the metals and plastics produced from E-waste recycling are the same as those of the metals and plastics from virgin materials; The ex ante baseline recycling rate of E-waste is equal to or smaller than 20% of the total amount of E-waste.
 Where the baseline recycling rates exceed 20%, the project activity has to lead to significantly higher rates of recycling in the region/country.
-Important parameters Monitored: Quantity of material recycled and sent to a processing or manufacturing facility; Electricity and fossil fuel consumption at the recycling facility; Evidence that the materials recycled under the project activity are recovered only from end-of-life E-wastes.
+Important parameters Monitored: Quantity of material recycled and sent to a processing or manufacturing facility; Percentage of plastics produced in the host party out of total plastic consumed; Percentage of plastics imported by the host party out of total plastic consumed; Electricity and fossil fuel consumption at the recycling facility; Evidence that the materials recycled under the project activity are recovered only from end-of-life E-wastes.
 BASELINE SCENARIO Metals and plastics are produced from virgin raw materials resulting in high energy consumption.
-PROJECT SCENARIO Production of metals and plastics based on virgin raw material is reduced.
+Vaste Vaste PROJECT SCENARIO Production of metals and plastics based on virgin raw material is reduced.
 Use of recycled material results in less energy consumption.
-Vote
+Vuste Vuste Vuste Fordi fuel Electricity E